 Votes on ANSI standards, Parent Organization standards, and related documents from the Parent Organization shall be conducted via ballot or other method designated by the Parent Organization.
 Votes on such documents shall be conducted according to eligibility rules and procedures established by the Parent Organization, which may deviate from those described in this Document.

-Changes to this Policies and Procedures document require approval by at least 2/3 of all Membership Companies, rounded up to the nearest whole number.
+Changes to this Policies and Procedures document require approval by at least 2/3 of all Member Organizations, rounded up to the nearest whole number.

 BOARD STRUCTURE